 Workers’ compensation is a vital safety net designed to provide financial and medical support to employees who suffer job-related injuries or illnesses.
-The Pennsylvania Workers’ Compensation Act establishes the framework for these benefits, ensuring that workers have access to necessary medical care and compensation for lost wages due to work-related injuries.
-Understanding this system’s nuances can be challenging, but it’s crucial for protecting your rights as an injured worker.
+The Pennsylvania Workers’ Compensation Act establishes the framework for these benefits, ensuring that they have access to necessary medical care and compensation for lost wages due to work-related injuries.
+This system can be hard to understand, but knowing how it works is important to protect your rights as an injured worker.

 Employment Status: You must be an employee at the time of the injury or illness.
-Independent contractors and certain categories of workers may not be eligible.
+Independent contractors and certain categories may not be eligible.

 Employer Coverage: Your employer must carry workers’ compensation insurance or be legally self-insured at the time of your injury.